 Over the years we learned the typical deviations of malfunctioning ultrasonic stacks parts and condensed this knowledge within general guidelines and acceptance criteria.
 The guidelines have been summarized on the table above and the criteria programed on the TRZ® Software.

-Before running the tests, ensure that the stack parts mating surfaces are flat, parallel and clean.
-A light coat of high temperature grease or a film washer on the mating surfaces is recommended.
-Any mating surface in bad condition should be reconditioned, because poor mating surfaces compromise both mechanical quality factor (Qm) and performance of the stack.
-Likewise, clean and check the studs and threads condition.
+Before running tests, ensure that the stack parts mating surfaces are flat, parallel and clean.
+A light coat of high temperature grease or a Mylar® washer on the mating surfaces is recommended.
+Any mating surface in bad condition should be reconditioned, because poor mating surfaces compromise both mechanical quality factor (Qm) and performance.
+Likewise, clean and check the studs and threads.

 Example of a converter in good conditions: the stack operational frequency indicated by the red dashed trace at 20 kHz is within the converter range [Fr-Fa]C indicated by the blue region.

 The converter frequency range [Fr-Fa]C should contain the stack nominal frequency.
 In the first figure above, the stack operational frequency (20 kHz) is within the blue region, indicating the converter passed with regard to this criterion.
 In the second figure, the stack operational frequency (20 kHz) is out of the blue region, indicating the converter frequency is out of tolerance (too high).
 The operational frequency range may be anywhere between the converter Fr and Fa, however, the most common is to be close to Fr.
 A stack with a high or low frequency converter may work and be acceptable, but with lower efficiency and higher heating than a proper tuned one.